anushkamantri/data-viz-final-project/README.md

 # Data Visualisation Final Project:  Olympics

 ## Topic
-Our project centers on analyzing global patterns in Olympic success, with a focus on the relationships between athlete demographics, country characteristics, and medal outcomes.
-The Olympics are a stage where athletic excellence intersects with cultural, economic, and regional dynamics, making it an ideal context for uncovering unique insights through data visualization.
-By leveraging both athlete and country-level data, we aim to identify key trends and factors that shape Olympic performance.
+Our project centers on analyzing global patterns in Olympic success, with a focus on examining how the Olympics impact the economic state of host nations (GDP and energy consumption), depending on whether the country is developed or developing.
+The Olympics represent a unique intersection of athletic excellence, cultural significance, and economic impact.
+Hosting the Olympics often involves substantial investments in infrastructure and resources, creating opportunities for economic growth but also posing potential challenges for nations with varying levels of development.
+By leveraging both athlete and country-level data, this project seeks to uncover meaningful insights into the relationship between hosting the Olympics, economic performance, and energy consumption, while also identifying trends in athletic participation and success across countries.
+This analysis will provide a deeper understanding of the global implications of the Olympic Games and offer data-driven perspectives on their socioeconomic effects.

 ## Dataset
-The [dataset](https://github.com/rfordatascience/tidytuesday/blob/master/data/2024/2024-06-04/readme.md) we’re using for this project includes a broad array of information about cheeses, covering details such as name, region of origin, production methods, milk types, fat content, and other defining characteristics, taken from cheese.com.
-This comprehensive collection of data allows us to examine both qualitative aspects (like milk type and physical attributes) and quantitative factors (such as fat percentage and age) across different cheeses.
-Each entry in the dataset represents a unique cheese, providing specific insights that let us compare attributes across various cheese types and regions.
+The dataset integrates individual athlete data with country-level attributes, enabling a comprehensive analysis that combines personal and national dimensions of Olympic performance.
+The Olympics dataset captures athlete demographics, participation, and performance, while the GDP and energy dataset provides macroeconomic indicators and energy usage data for host nations.

 | variable | class | description |
 | --- | --- | --- |